 - You have menstruation early before 5 days for consecutive three menstrual cycles.

 Keep track of the PMS symptoms and how severe they get for a few months.
 As soon as you keep a track of the symptoms ensure that you can discuss it with a healthcare provider.

-At times women having PMS can simply change the diet and lifestyle and get easy on the symptoms.
+At times women having PMS can simply change their diet and lifestyle and get easy on the symptoms.
 To know more about lifestyle and home remedies check out below

-- Bloating is considered as the symptom that affects most of you have PMS.
+- Bloating is considered as a symptom that affects most of you who have PMS.
 Hence, you are recommended to consume smaller and more frequent meals

 - Fluid retention and bloating can be reduced if you limit the salty food and salt in your diet.

-- Choose food such as fruits and vegetables that are high carbohydrates
+- Choose food such as fruits and vegetables that are high in carbohydrates

-- You can add dairy products to your diet and if you do not like dairy products then the calcium supplements can be consumed.
+- You can add dairy products to your diet and if you do not like dairy products then calcium supplements can be consumed.

 - Avoid liquor and caffeine

 Ensure that you do indulge in regular exercise for at least 30 minutes.
 Regular exercise is one of the best ways that can help you improve overall health and certain symptoms.

 - Get an adequate amount of sleep

 - Practice exercises that help to reduce anxiety, headaches, and insomnia.

-- Try massage or yoga that helps to relieve stress
+- Try a massage or yoga that helps to relieve stress

 Premenstrual syndrome is not any disorder that may affect your health a lot.
 Slowly it takes a toll on your body and then affects your body.